Deficiency of Vitamin B12 greatly reduces the ability to make adrenalin from the

 levels of SAMe are reduced and hence the levels of Adrenalin are reduced.

-The body tries to make more Adrenalin by over-producing the precursor molecules
+In an attempt to overcome this deficiency, the body tries to make more Adrenalin by over-producing the precursor molecules

 Dopamine and Nor-Adrenalin, whose levels can increase 10 to 20 to even